© Freepik

 Olive, rapeseed, or linseed oil?
 Fats are important for the body.
 But which oils have particularly positive effects on the body?
 And which should be avoided?

 Oils and fats suffer from an image problem.
-Fat harms the vessels and the heart, it is said.
-A diet as low in fat as possible is therefore often recommended.
-However, oils are much better - and more important - than their reputation.
+Fat damages the vessels and the heart, it is said.
+Therefore, a diet as low in fat as possible is often recommended.
+However, oils are much better – and more important – than their reputation.

-Our body needs them, among other things, to absorb the fat-soluble vitamins A, D, E and K, as well as beta-carotene because they consist of different fatty acids - namely saturated, monounsaturated, and polyunsaturated fatty acids - and certain fatty acids are more valuable to the body than others, a distinction is often made between good and bad fats, between healthy and unhealthy oils.
+Our body needs them to absorb the fat-soluble vitamins A, D, E, and K, as well as beta-carotene Since they consist of different fatty acids – namely saturated, monounsaturated, and polyunsaturated fatty acids – and certain fatty acids are more valuable to the body than others, a distinction is often made between good and bad fats, between healthy and unhealthy oils.

-Omega-3 fatty acids also serve as a starting material for eicosanoids, which significantly reduce the risk of cardiovascular diseases.
+Omega-3 fatty acids also serve as a precursor for eicosanoids, which significantly reduce the risk of cardiovascular diseases.
 In general, unsaturated fatty acids as good fat.

-Bad fats, on the other hand, are referred to as saturated fatty acids because they, when consumed excessively, increase the cholesterol level , cause vascular calcification, and promote cardiovascular diseases.
+Saturated fatty acids, on the other hand, are referred to as bad fats because excessive consumption can raise cholesterol levels, cause vascular calcification, and promote cardiovascular diseases.

-What often goes unmentioned: These saturated fatty acids work very hard in the body as messengers and are therefore also important, among other things, for our nervous system .
+What often goes unmentioned, however, is that these saturated fatty acids work very actively in the body as messengers and are therefore also important for our nervous system, .

-Important: Cold-pressed oils should not be heated as they have a low smoke point and Vitamins and secondary plant compounds can otherwise be lost and harmful trans fatty acids can form.
-Cold-pressed oils are therefore ideal for cold dishes, for example in salad dressings or smoothies.
+Important: Cold-pressed oils should not be heated as they have a low smoke point and and secondary plant compounds can otherwise be lost and harmful trans-fatty acids can form.
+Cold-pressed oils are therefore excellent for cold dishes, for example in salad dressings or smoothies.

 Refined oils are obtained through the use of heat and chemicals.
-Here, the oil is hot pressed and cleaned.
-However, refining causes it to lose its typical flavor and secondary plant compounds, vitamins, and unsaturated fats are partially lost.
+Here, the oil is hot-pressed and purified.
+However, refining causes it to lose its typical flavor and secondary plant substances, vitamins, and unsaturated fats are partially lost.

-These oils usually have less intrinsic flavor than cold-pressed ones, but they can be heated to high temperatures: They are ideal for cooking, frying, and deep-frying.
+These oils usually have less inherent flavor than cold-pressed ones, but can be heated to high temperatures: They are ideal for cooking, frying, and deep-frying.

 Rapeseed oil:The German Nutrition Society (DGE) refers to rapeseed oil as the oil of choice due to its numerous positive properties.